 Common evidence in NRS 453.336 cases includes surveillance video, eyewitness testimony, and recorded communications such as text messages by you.

 Law enforcement may conduct searches and seizures that adhere to the Fourth Amendment.
-But sometimes police overstep their bounds and obtain evidence through unlawful means.
+However, sometimes police overstep their bounds and obtain evidence through unlawful means.

-When the police break the law, the defense attorney can ask the judge to disregard any illegally-obtained evidence.
+When the police break the law, the defense attorney can ask the judge to disregard any illegally obtained evidence.
 This is called a motion to suppress evidence.
-If the judge grants this motion, the prosecution might have to dismiss the drug crime charges for lack of proof.
+If the judge grants this motion, the prosecution might have to dismiss the Nevada drug possession charges for lack of proof.

-Possession penalties in Nevada depend on the type of drug and whether you have past drug offenses.
-As discussed in the next section, you may be able to get the charge dismissed.6
+Possession penalties in Nevada depend on the type of drug and whether you have past drug offenses in Nevada or anywhere throughout the U.S. As discussed in the next section, you may be able to get the charge dismissed.6

 Drug Type | Nevada Possession Penalties (NRS 453.336) |

-Schedule I or II – 42 grams to less than 100 grams
+Schedule I or II to 42 grams to less than 100 grams

 For more information about marijuana penalties, see our article on marijuana possession.